-I chose this song because we had looked over the handout to Mark Spicer’s forthcoming paper, “The Question of Tonality in Pop and Rock Songs.”
+I chose this song because we had looked over the handout to Mark Spicer’s article, “Fragile, Emergent, and Absent Tonics in Pop and Rock Songs.”
 In this paper he coins the term fragile tonic, a tonic which is sounded in the song in question, but only weakened somehow, usually weakened by being in inversion.
 Crucially, a fragile tonic reflects the lyrics in some way, usually a kind of tenderness or vulnerability.
 One example Spicer uses is Elton John, “Someone Saved My Life Tonight.”

 “Should Have Known Better” is the second track on Carrie & Lowell, an album that Sufjan has stated was written to help him cope with the death of his mother Carrie (interview here).
 He had an atypical relationship with his mother, as she had several mental health problems, and left the family when Sufjan was only one year old.
 After she left, they saw her only sporadically.
 For a few years, Sufjan lived with her in Oregon, while Carrie was dating Lowell.
 The lyrics of the album are saturated with references to Carrie and to the state of Oregon, and this track is no exception.